Aggie01/Pewlett-Hackard-Analysis/README.md

 # Results:
 Pewlett-Hackard's employee database analysis reveals the following:
 - The majority of those who are set to retire hold the most senior positions
-- Almost 70% of those retiring are "senior engineers" and "senior staff" positions
+- Almost 70% of those retiring are "senior engineers" and "senior staff"
-- In order to close the gap between the leaving senior professionals, the Mentorship Program should
+- In order to close the gap between the leaving senior professionals and junior positions, the Mentorship Program should be well-functioning.
+It will serve as a knowledge transfer.
-- The Mentorship Program can help to close the gap between the leaving senior positions professional development
 - The Mentorship Eligibility Program has sufficient amount of senior mentors who can help new or existing Pewlett-Hackard professionals transition into more senior positions

 # Summary:
+In order for Pewlett-Hackard to close the critical gap of leaving "talent and expertise," it is suggested that the company closely monitors those who may retire soon and those who are farther in the process.
+This can be done by looking closely at "birth_data" since it strongly correlates to retirement.

+IMAGE HERE

+Employees; however, can retire whenever they want and may not give much notice.
+For that reason, Pewlett-Hackard's Mentorship Program should be set in place and running  as a promotional and learning opportunity for younger workers